 Three letters of reference must accompany the application.
 Two of these must address the applicant’s educational abilities/performance.
 One letter must address the applicant’s interpersonal/communication skills as observed in a volunteer or paid-employment setting.

 Applications are accepted beginning in the fall of the year before a candidate will begin the program.
 Decisions are made as applications are received.
-Applications close on January 15th.
-However, candidates are encouraged to submit their applications to the Graduate School by the end of December to ensure that all applications are complete in time for review.
+Candidates are encouraged to submit their applications to the Graduate School by the end of December to ensure that all applications are complete in time for review.
 Once submitted, applicants should periodically review their application status on the Graduate School website and contact the Graduate School about missing items.
 Admission to the occupational therapy program is a competitive process and not all qualified students are admitted.
 Applicants will be notified of admission mid-March.

 Students who are completing a baccalaureate degree in occupational science at UNH apply to the Occupational Therapy: Advanced Standing MS Program.
 These students take the first year of the two-and-a-half year (five semesters) entry-level master’s program as part of their baccalaureate in Occupational Science degree requirements and complete three semesters in the MS Program.

 Students in the combined B.S./M.S. program must apply for admission to the Graduate School to enter into the professional master’s degree program, meet Graduate School requirements for entry into the graduate portion of their program, and be officially admitted by the Graduate School.
 This process occurs in the spring semester of the senior year.
-The application period opens on February 1st and closes on March 31st.
-An overall minimum grade point of 3.0 and a grade of B- or better in all senior-level OT coursework are required for admission.
+An overall minimum grade point of 3.0 and a grade of B- or better in all OT coursework are required for admission.
 Students may not earn more than 8 credits at B- or lower in OT courses at 700 level or above and must have passed all level I fieldwork requirements.